JackPercival/soccr/README.md

 ## Workflow Examples

 #### View an Image
-On a single image page, you can view an image, details about the uploading user, and view and add comments.
+On a single image page, you can view an image, read details about the image owner, and view and add comments.

 ![Image Page](https://res.cloudinary.com/dt8q1ngxj/image/upload/c_scale,w_688/v1638723570/soccr/singleImage_pffrte.png)